Break The Rules

 I grew up and attended public schools in Eastchester, NY, then attended Lafayette College as an economics major where I was captain of the varsity swim (D-1) and water polo (club) teams.
 My greatest accomplishment in college was beating Olympian Mark Spitz in the 100m freestyle in 1969 at the Hall of Fame Poll in Ft.
 Lauderdale, FL. (actually, he was warming up at the time, but a victory is a victory).
 Post Lafayette, I went directly to Harvard Business School and in 1972 received my MBA with a concentration in marketing.
 In the late '70’s I became an avid distance runner (and triathlete) with a personal best of 2:43 in the NYC Marathon.
 The price of that obsession was one knee and two hip replacements.

 I served on the Boards of H.J.
-Heinz (2006-2013), Dr Pepper Snapple (2009-2012) and Tampico Beverages (2004-2009).
-I am currently a Director of Bob Evans Farms (who makes the world's best sausages!).
+Heinz (2006-2013), Dr Pepper Snapple (2009-2012), Tampico Beverages (2004-2009) and Bob Evans Farms (2014-2018).
 I also volunteer for NFTE (Network For Teaching Entrepreneurship), teaching weekly high school classes on marketing in low income schools in Westchester and Fairfield Counties.
 I now call Larchmont, NY, my home where I reside with my wife and just 1 mile from my daughter, son-in-law and two awesome grandkids.
 For fun I am into kayaking, paddle boarding, golf, swimming, cycling, scuba diving and photography.
 And I work a bit too.

 The first business case taught to first year marketing students at the Harvard Business School and numerous other MBA programs is the story of Snapple, one of the most celebrated brands in the beverage industry.
 Snapple's 30+ year journey contains numerous learnings about success and failure in the world of marketing.
 Snap Judgments is a fast-paced, 45 minute multi-media presentation about the rise, fall and rescue of one of America’s most iconic brands.
 It provides many important lessons about innovation, perseverance, culture change, and what it takes to turn around a declining business.
 I have been a keynote speaker at over 50 conferences, conventions and business meetings (but I won't release the transcripts unless all the speakers do).
 If you’re interested in learning more about the Snap Judgments presentation, please contact me directly at firstname.lastname@example.org.